 New York City Wrongful Death Claim

 To attempt to put a price tag on a person’s life is impossible because human life is far too valuable to be calculated in financial terms.
-For that reason, New York does not have a limit on the amount of damages payable in the event of a wrongful death.
-Damages concerning the costs of any medical treatment given to the person for the injury prior to his or her death, funeral expenses and future losses concerning the deceased’s income can all be claimed and compensated for under a wrongful death claim.
-If the act of negligence that lead to the death was particularly reckless or depraved, punitive damages can also be claimed in order to sanction the culprit.
+For that reason, New York does not have a limit on the number of damages payable in the event of wrongful death.
+Damages concerning the costs of any medical treatment given to the person for the injury prior to his or her death, funeral expenses, and future losses concerning the deceased’s income can all be claimed and compensated for under a wrongful death claim.
+If the act of negligence that leads to the death was particularly reckless or depraved, punitive damages can also be claimed in order to sanction the culprit.
 Punitive damages are intended to act as punishment for the wrong done, but any compensation granted for those damages will be paid to the family of the deceased as well.

 Generally speaking, if the accident under question would have qualified for a personal injury claim had the victim not been killed, the circumstances qualify it for a wrongful death claim.
 This means if the incident under question simply resulted in injury, and not the death, of the person and that person had grounds to pursue a personal injury claim, that means there are grounds for a wrongful death claim.
 While the damages in a wrongful death claim are much more severe, negligence is ultimately what caused the accident and why civil action is warranted.
 However, in contrast to the three-year statute of limitations on personal injury claims, wrongful death claims must be made within two years of the date of death.